ruuda/blog/posts/building-elm-0.18-with-stack.md

 not to distribute binaries to end users.
 I decided to build from source.

-Building Elm from source is a fairly well-documented process, and [a script][fromsource] that automates it is provided.
+Elm provides [a script][fromsource] that automates building from source.
 It demands GHC 7.10,
-so I checked out [stackage.org][stackage] to find a Stackage snaphot based on that compiler, and I ran the script with with the right version of `runghc`:
+so I checked [stackage.org][stackage] to find a Stackage snaphot based on that compiler, and I ran the script with with the right version of `runghc`:

     $ stack setup --resolver lts-6.35